 - Only offer a milestone once the user has had the opportunity to achieve something, like working on an exercise, listening to an audio or understanding something difficult.

 - Don't make assumptions for the end user.
 So don't write: "you are now completely relaxed', because you can't be sure this is the case.
 If you assume the end user experiences a specific feeling of success and he doesn't, he may end up feeling disappointed or unsuccessful because of the milestone.
-That's not what we want, it doesn't encourage the end user to continue.
+That's not what we want, we don't want to encourage the end user to continue.

 - Instead, focus on a concrete step being made, even if it's a small step.
 For example: you've practised with a relaxation exercise, you've listed your fears, etc.